 Diane Skvarla (FL)

-Horses have been part of my life since my childhood in England, ever since Corky, the best Christmas present my sisters and I ever received.
-He was a 12.2-hand skewbald Welsh pony with bright blue eyes and the most magnificent mane and tail.
+Horses have been part of Diane Skvarla's life since her childhood in England when one Christmas her parents bought her and her sisters their first pony.
+Corky was a 12.2-hand skewbald Welsh pony with bright blue eyes and the most magnificent mane and tail.
 He was flashy, fast, and fun―everything little girls dream of.
-He taught us how to ride and to jump, and he instilled in me my lifelong passion for horses.
+He taught the sisters how to ride and to jump, and he instilled in Diane a lifelong passion for horses.

-Many years later I returned to England as an adult to become a working student for British FEI-level dressage rider and judge Judy Harvey.
-Charlotte Dujardin was also a working student for Judy, some 20 years after me.
-I was no Charlotte, but I competed as an adult amateur with my horse, Prism, while pursuing a museum career.
+Many years later, Diane returned to England as an adult to become a working student for British FEI-level dressage rider and judge Judy Harvey.
+After returning home to resume her museum career, Diane competed as an adult amateur and earned her silver medal.

-I served as Senate Curator at the United States Capitol in Washington, DC, from 1995 until 2014, when I retired after 31 years in the office.
-As Curator, I directed the Senate's museum program under the authority of the U.S. Senate Commission on Art.
-The office is responsible for collecting, preserving, and interpreting the Senate's decorative and fine art, as well as historic objects.
-I organized major exhibitions, educational programs, and publications for the Senate.
-I also supervised preservation, conservation, and restoration projects.
-Upon my retirement, the Senate honored me with the title of Senate Curator Emeritus.
+With a BA in history from Colgate University and a Masters in Museum Studies from The George Washington University, Diane served as Senate Curator at the United States Capitol in Washington, DC, from 1995 until 2014.
+As Curator, Diane directed the Senate's museum program under the authority of the U.S. Senate Commission on Art.
+The office is responsible for collecting, preserving, and interpreting the Senate's fine and decorative art, as well as historic objects and architectural elements.
+Diane organized major exhibitions, educational programs, and publications for the Senate, including several catalogues on the art collection.
+She also supervised preservation, conservation, and restoration projects.
+Upon her retirement, the Senate honored Diane with the title of Senate Curator Emeritus.

-I first began working with TDF in 2014 to establish the Karen Skvarla Fund to honor my sister, who was a budding equestrian when she passed away at the age of nine.
-I am excited to continue working with TDF, which provides such important support for our dressage community.
+Diane first began working with TDF in 2014 to establish the Karen Skvarla Fund to honor her sister, who was a budding equestrian when she passed away at the age of 9-years-old.
+Diane is excited to continue working with TDF and to support the dressage community that has given her so much.